 If your résumé has typos and the information is out of date, no one will want to hire you.
 Generally, college résumés should be one page long, list your education and relevant coursework, and list your work experiences in reverse chronological order.
 You may also choose to include extracurricular activities, volunteer experience, professional memberships, professional presentations, and any publications that you’ve completed.

 Depending on the internship you are applying for, you may want to tailor your résumé so that it highlights courses and experiences that are relevant to the job.
-You may end up submitting several different subtly different résumés to different companies; this isn’t a problem.
+You may end up submitting several subtly different résumés to different companies; this isn’t a problem.
 You want to highlight your strengths with respect to each prospective internship.
 This blog post offers advice on keywords to include in your résumé, and you can check out a sample here.

 Learn how to write a tailored cover letter.

 Like your résumé, your cover letter should be specific to the job for which you are applying.
 You wouldn’t want to talk up your customer service skills for an internship that would mostly involve computer programming or vice versa.
 A cover letter should let you introduce yourself; explain what you bring to the position and why you are interested; and generally persuade a recruiter to look further into your résumé and call you for an interview.
-A cover letter should be personable, yet formal, and be no longer than one page in length.
+A cover letter should be personable, yet formal, and no longer than one page in length.
 You don’t want to bore potential employers before they’ve even met you!

 While it is okay to begin your cover letter with “to whom it may concern,” it is always better if you can find the name of the hiring manager or the director of the program to which you are applying and address your letter that way.
 It’s much more personable to begin with “Dear Ms. Smith” than with a more generic opening.
 This may not always be possible, especially for online job postings that may not share any specific details about who is doing the hiring.
 Tailor your greeting to the situation.
 You can read a sample cover letter here.